Bug in trash basket

 And the little take on the Mona Lisa!
 True genius.
 Art is no longer found in museums.
 It is there every day on the comics page.

-2. 22 days ago on Get Fuzzy
+2. about 2 months ago on Get Fuzzy

 For those who didn’t live through the 60s, it was JFK who famously said “Ich bin ein Berliner”, intending to say he was a fellow resident of the city of Berlin and actually calling himself a pastry specialty.
 Some say a donut.